rocketacademy/bootcamp-4.1/logistics/required-software.md

 #### Setting up SSH&#x20;

-1. &#x20;You will need to check for existing SSH keys on your machine, please follow these [docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys).&#x20;
+1. &#x20;You will need to check for existing SSH keys on your machine, please follow these <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys" target="_blank">docs</a>.&#x20;
-2. If you do not have you then you will need to generate a new SSH key please follow these [docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+2. If you do not have you then you will need to generate a new SSH key please follow these <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent" target="_blank">docs</a>.
-3. Following this you will need to add the new SSH key into your GitHub account online please follow these [docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+3. Following this you will need to add the new SSH key into your GitHub account online please follow these <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account" target="_blank">docs</a>.